1 Therefore, since a promise remains of entering His rest, let us fear lest any of you seem to have come short of it.

 let us fear [be careful] lest any of you seem to have come short of it.

 The “fear” here is objective apprehension, not subjective dread or trepidation.
 They were to come to fear that they had “come short” of God’s rest.
-The idea is that they are to be on their guard against spiritual failure.
-Some of the readers of Hebrews deemed that they missed God’s promise of rest.
+The idea is that they were to be on their guard against spiritual failure.
+Some of the readers of Hebrews deemed that they had missed God’s promise of rest.
 That conclusion was not right because God’s promise was still available to them.

 God’s rest remains open to His people today.

-Just as Israel missed the earthly Promised Land so believers today can fail to claim God’s promises for them by faith.
+Just as Israel missed the earthly Promised Land, so believers today can fail to claim God’s promises for them by faith.

 “Rest” is the privilege to enter the blessing of worshiping God in His presence (Ex 33:14).
 God’s presence is the source of rest (Ps 95:2).
 The Christian can jeopardize his entering into this rest by hardening of his heart.